mr2raccoon/caactus/README.md

 ### 4.5.
 Object Classification
 #### 4.5.1 Project setup
-1.Open ilastik
+1. Open ilastik
 2. Press “Object classification [Inputs: Raw Data, Predicition Map]”
 3. Create the `3_object_classification.ilp`-project file inside the project directory.
 4. define your cell types plus an additional category for "not-usable" objects, e.g. cell debris and cut-off objects on the side of the images
 5. Start training.
-6.For more in detail information, follow the [documentation for object classification](https://www.ilastik.org/documentation/objects/objects).
+6. For more in detail information, follow the [documentation for object classification](https://www.ilastik.org/documentation/objects/objects).

 #### 4.5.2 Export Object Information
 In `Choose Export Imager Settings` change settings to